johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### Congratulations
 You now know how to move IOTAs using NodeJS at the Bash console.
+Please put any questions, comments, in the issues section of this repository.

 #### Things To Remember From This Tutorial
 * Don't spend twice from the same address.
 * Your seeds are private.
 Do not let anyone see your seeds.
 * Do not loose your seeds.
 If you loose your seeds then you can never recover your IOTAs.

+#### What's Next?
+Soon I will be making a separate tutorial to build an offline and online wallet application that runs in the browser.
+That tutorial will build upon the concepts we covered in this tutorial.
+The next tutorial will be in it's own repository.
+Check back here for a link.